-- 43. On 30 June 2014 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
+- 42. On 1 July 2015 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
 Using the information from section 82 of the Act and information from last year's TDL, we published an updated list of QLPs for this year, the specified information templates, specified information instructions, a list of relevant statutory references and a list of specified information.
-QLPs were notified of these documents on 1 July 2014 and were sent an email containing links to our website. - 44.
-On 28 August 2014, we issued a clarification to our specified information instructions about the treatment of indefeasible right of use (IRU) in calculating qualified revenue.
-IRUs are discussed further in paragraphs 102 to 104. - 45.
-An email was sent to all QLPs on 3 September 2014 reminding them of the specified information deadline and links to the instructions on our website. - 46.
-Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 120 to 124.
-Our compliance review resulted in adjustments to two QLPs' qualified revenue.
-We are following up outstanding issues with a third QLP.
+On 1 July 2015 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 43.
+An email was also sent to all QLPs on 10 September 2015 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 122 to 130.
+Our compliance review resulted in adjustments to three QLPs' qualified revenue.

-Identifying QLPs for the 2013/14 TDL process
+Identifying QLPs for the 2014/15 TDL process

-- 47. For the 2013/14 TDL process, we reviewed information provided by QLPs as part of their 2012/13 qualified revenue disclosures as well as information provided under section 82 of the Act by other companies. - 48.
-On 30 June 2014 we published a list of firms that we had identified as being QLPs for the purposes of the 2013/14 TDL.
-This list is not final and may be reviewed and updated if required. - 49.
-This list differs from the 2012/13 LAD as it excludes several firms that have exited the New Zealand market.
-The list shows Orcon as being connected to Vivid Networks (and not CallPlus) as this reflects the relationships that existed on 30 June 2014.
+- 45. For the 2014/15 TDL process, we reviewed information provided by QLPs as part of their 2013/14 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 46.
+On 1 July 2015 we published a list of firms that we had identified as being QLPs for the purposes of the 2014/15 TDL process.
+This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that unveils a new QLP. - 47.
+This list differs from that for 2013/14 LAD as it reflects changes in the New Zealand market.
+The list now includes the Vocus group with FX Networks